 In order for children to practise their phonic strategies and gain fluency when reading, Great and Little Shelford Primary School follows a structured approach to progression in reading.
 All children follow a colour banded progression of reading books (the National Book-Band Scheme), which allows children access to a wide range of texts and authors appropriate to their level of reading ability.
 As children progress through the colour bands, texts become increasingly challenging and lengthy.
-The texts within the various colour bands are drawn from a variety of sources such as books from reading schemes.
+The texts within the various colour bands are drawn from a variety of sources such as books from reading schemes such as The Oxford Reading Tree (used as the primary scheme for early book band colours) as well as books from the Treetops, Project X and Early Readers schemes.
 Great and Little Shelford Primary School aims to engender and nurture a love of reading within all children, and we see a healthy balance between reading scheme texts and 'real' books as a vital ingredient towards achieving this aim.
 Once children are able to read books fluently (90% accuracy) from the highest band, they then become 'free' readers, allowing them a choice of any books to read from within the school library collection.